Some of My Favourite Media:

 Welcome to my curator page!

-While I spend most of my waking hours slaving away as an attorney for a large law firm, I like to spend my free time escaping from reality in all sorts of stories and games – fantasy, sci-fi, horror, you name it.
+While I spend most of my waking hours slaving away as an attorney for a large commercial law firm, I like to spend my free time escaping from reality in all sorts of stories and games – fantasy, sci-fi, horror, you name it.
 When I’m not reading, writing, or painting miniatures, I like to hit people (or more likely, get hit) with a sword.

 In my speculative fiction, I like plot-heavy stories that still make you connect with the characters, and world building that is not just interesting and exotic, but that actually works on a historical, geographic, economic or scientific level.
 I like stories that put your brain to work.
 I’m a sucker for the classics and love to read older stuff to get an idea of how genres and tastes evolved over time.
 I like games that have a strong narrative element – even in board games, I like the ones that give you the feeling you’re setting up a colony on a distant planet over ones that may be more balanced but feel less alive.

-Nowadays, what with my job and life in general getting in the way, I don’t spend nearly as much time gaming or reading as I used to, but I still listen to as many audiobooks as I can and I try to make time for everything else, but sometimes, everything that is out there that I would still like to see or read or play is overwhelming.
+Nowadays, what with my job and life in general getting in the way, I don’t spend nearly as much time gaming or reading as I used to, but I still listen to as many audiobooks as I can and I try to make time for everything else.
+But sometimes, everything that is out there that I would still like to see or read or play is overwhelming.
 If you feel the same, please look around!
 Your time is precious, and we all want to spend it on the very best the genre has to offer!

 Realistic or grimdark settings